 Different cultures have different New Year Traditions specifically for predicting the future of your year.
 In Finland, they drop molten tin into water and then predict the nature of their year based on the shape the tin makes when it hardens.

 In Scotland, another way to ensure good luck for the year is for a tall good-looking person bearing gifts to be the first to cross the threshold of your home after midnight.
 Some also say you should jump off a chair at the stroke of midnight.

 Some people open windows and bang pots to scare out the old year and welcome in the new.
 Some people will run their taps at 12 am on New Year’s for similar purposes.
 In Denmark, friends and family will throw old plates at doors to scare away bad spirits.

 So, there you have it!
 A few interesting new traditions you might want to add to your celebration this year!
 Whether it’s in finances or in love, we hope your New Year starts with a bang and goes strong from there!
-And why not check out one of our payday loans in case you need a little extra financial push to get there?
+And why not check out one of our payday loans near you in case you need a little extra financial push to get there?
 Happy Holidays, and a Happy New Year!